Author: Caroline Gladstone

-Alternate Name(s): Caroline Sturt (maiden name); Jemima Compton (pseudonym)
+Alternate Name(s): Sturt (maiden name); Mrs. George Gladstone (familiar name); Jemima Compton (pseudonym)

 Biography: Caroline Gladstone was born in 1830 in Clapham, the daughter of Henry and Anne Sturt.
 In 1854, she married author George Gladstone.
 Following her husband, Gladstone turned to writing and produced several works of fiction over the next decade and a half.
 She died in 1890.

 References: Allibone; British Census (1871, 1881)

 - The Ups and Downs of an Old Maid's Life.
 1 vol. London: Bell and Daldy, 1868.